Home Austria Where You’ll Find the Best Holiday Markets in Europe

 Enjoy your mug of mulled wine and a delicious trdelník as you stroll through Prague’s Christmas Market.
 Located in Old Town Square, you’ll be surrounded by the magnificent architecture that makes the city so special — particularly its spires.
 You’ll marvel at the handmade gifts and trinkets available for purchase, many of which are made by local artisans or representative of historic regional traditions.

-Visit one – or more – of these real-life fairytales next winter: Study abroad in Europe with AIFS!
+Visit one – or more – of these real-life fairytales next winter: Study or intern abroad in Europe with AIFS!

 Holiday Markets in Europe